I replaced Netflix and HBO with network TV for a week, and my brain is different now

 Watching network shows again feels like swathing myself in a cozy, familiar blanket.
 It’s a soft parade of uniformly telegenic people in clothes that always fit perfectly, bantering like aliens who grew up watching only Friends and ER.
 Nothing bad can happen to me while these sitcoms and dramas are on, twirling through the latest iteration of an ancient dance.
 Everything is alright, and if it’s not, it’s surely headed for a quick resolution.

-Even though the networks still take big swings—like with Zoey’s Extraordinary Playlist, a show about a woman suffering through a music-related mental-health crisis—the bulk of programming exists in a safe, unbroken space.
-It’s one flashback after another to a pre-irony period where nobody had ever heard jokes before.
+Even though the networks still take big swings—like with Zoey’s Extraordinary Playlist, a quirky show about a woman suffering through a music-related mental-health crisis—the bulk of programming exists in a safe, unbroken space.
+It’s one flashback after another to a pre-irony period where nobody had ever heard all the old jokes before.
 Tim Allen is still on TV, as the titular Last Man Standing, and he is still spouting dialogue that stretches past the bounds of how people actually talk to fit the decrepit contours of network sitcom banter:

 “Carol mentioned the brainstorming session, huh?”